IBM/aspera-cli/docs/README.md

 Most plugins will take the URL option: `url` to identify their location.

-REST APIs of Aspera legacy applications (Aspera Node, Faspex 4, Shares, Console, Orchestrator) use simple username/password authentication: HTTP Basic Authentication using options: `username` and `password`.
+REST APIs of Aspera legacy applications (Aspera Node, Shares, Console, Orchestrator) use simple username/password authentication: HTTP Basic Authentication using options: `username` and `password`.

 Aspera on Cloud and Faspex 5 rely on OAuth.